DigitalGeographies/SocialHour/README.md

 **We look forward to seeing you at the event.**

 Best,

--Megan Finn, Assistant Professor, University of Washington Seattle -Jen Jack Gieseking, Assistant Professor, Trinity College -Mark Graham, Professor, Oxford Internet Institute, University of Oxford -Mary Gray, Senior Researcher at MSR; Fellow at Harvard University’s Berkman Klein Center for Internet and Society.; Associate Professor of the Media School, with affiliations in American Studies, Anthropology, and Gender Studies at Indiana University.
+- Megan Finn, Assistant Professor, University of Washington Seattle
+- Jen Jack Gieseking, Assistant Professor, Trinity College
+- Mark Graham, Professor, Oxford Internet Institute, University of Oxford
+- Mary Gray, Senior Researcher at MSR; Fellow at Harvard University’s Berkman Klein Center for Internet and Society.; Associate Professor of the Media School, with affiliations in American Studies, Anthropology, and Gender Studies at Indiana University.
--Dan Greene, Postdoctoral Researcher, The Social Media Collective, Microsoft Research -David O’Sullivan, Associate Professor, University of California Berkeley -Jim Thatcher, Assistant Professor, University of Washington Tacoma -And the organizing committee of the Digital Geographies Specialty Group
+- Dan Greene, Postdoctoral Researcher, The Social Media Collective, Microsoft Research
+- David O’Sullivan, Associate Professor, University of California Berkeley
+- Jim Thatcher, Assistant Professor, University of Washington Tacoma
+- And the organizing committee of the Digital Geographies Specialty Group